-By Presidential Directive in 1961, President John F. Kennedy established FEBs to achieve better interagency coordination and communication among federal departments and activities outside of Washington, DC.
+By Presidential Directive in 1961, President John F. Kennedy established Federal Executive Boards (FEBs) to achieve better interagency coordination and communication among federal departments and activities outside of Washington, DC.
 The need for effective coordination among federal organization’s field activities was clear in 1961 and is even more important today.
 Approximately 88% of all federal employees work outside of the National Capital Area and most federal programs are implemented through regional and local offices of departments and agencies.
-FEBs provide a forum for local federal leaders to connect and discuss management challenges and strategies, enable collaboration on agency mission and goals, common issues and special initiatives, as well as share best practices.
+FEBs provide a forum for local federal leaders to connect and discuss management challenges and strategies, enable collaboration on goals, common issues and special initiatives, as well as share best practices.

 There are 28 FEBs throughout the nation.
 Click here to view a location map.
-The Portland Federal Executive Board was established in 1969 and renamed the Oregon FEB in 1998 as part of an effort to expand its service area.
+The Portland Federal Executive Board was established in 1969 and renamed the Oregon Federal Executive Board in 1998 as part of an effort to expand its service area.
 Over the years, thousands of federal employees have worked together to create better partnerships and a more effective federal government in our region.

 Mission & Vision

 Mission Statement - Increase the effectiveness of Federal Government by strengthening coordination of Government activities.

 Vision – To be catalysis for better Government.

 The Oregon Federal Executive Board is also supported by the U.S. Office of Personnel Management’s Office of FEB Operations.
 They provide resources and a forum for the 28 FEBs nationwide to establish performance standards and national priorities.
 The 3 primary initiatives within which all FEBs deliver services are:

 Increases emergency preparedness of the local federal community by serving as the hub for information sharing, planning and coordination.